 Policy F5: Ecology and Biodiversity

-Development must have appropriate regard for the network of local ecological features and habitats.
-New development will be expected to maintain and enhance existing ecological and landscape features (such as watercourses, hedgerows and treelines) for biodiversity.
+Development should not harm the network of local ecological features and habitats.
+New development will be expected to maintain and enhance existing ecological corridors and landscape features (such as watercourses, hedgerows and treelines) for biodiversity.